On the Line / Pizzeria / How Much Does It Cost to Open a Pizza Shop?

 This calculator lays out some of the fundamental financial costs of opening a restaurant, so you can start planning and bring your dream restaurant to life.

-Cost to Open a Pizza Shop
+How Much Does it Cost to Open a Pizza Shop?

 Pizza is a crowdpleaser — it's no wonder that pizza is the go-to option for everything from lazy days on the couch, to birthday parties, to sporting events.
 If you're thinking about starting your own pizzeria, it's important to dig into how much money you'll need available to do so.